 Whether you’re a collector on a mission or a casual wine drinker looking to expand your horizons, it’s important to ask yourself the following questions, which will help you identify what you actually want out of your wine tasting experiences and let you have the best trip possible.

-What’s your goal?
-“Are you looking to buy or collect wines you already know and love, or are you hoping to explore new territory for your palate?” asks Schwartz.
+Before you go to Napa or Sonoma, it’s important to decide if you’re looking to buy or collect wines you already know and love, or are you hoping to explore new territory for your palate.

 After years helping people create their Napa and Sonoma itineraries, Schwartz says a common mistake she sees is people wanting to squeeze as many winery visits they can into one day.
 Rather than stumble through a day of wine tasting, be selective in your winery choices, then slow down and enjoy the experience.